Nantahala Bikeway

 Directions and Parking

 The parking lot for the trail is located right off of Wayah Rd. the second parking lot on the left.
+See our map for location.

 From Asheville: Take I-40 W. Slight right onto US-74 (signs for US-19/US-23/Clyde/Waynesville/Maggie Valley/ Franklin/Murphy/Atlanta.
 Stay on U.S. 19.
 Take left onto Wayah Rd.
 The gravel parking lot will be second on your left.